 If a friend confided they were in an abusive relationship I would tell them to run far away from danger, as quickly as possible.
 What do you say when the person they are most at risk from is themselves?
 Whether it’s self-mutilation with a sharp object, drinking to the point of unconsciousness or gorging to the point of sickness; self-harm comes in many forms.
-I am by no means a mental health expert but being an absolute cunt to yourself?
+I am no mental health expert but being an absolute c**t to yourself?
 I could have a PhD in that.

 The realisation that I am my own worst enemy came late in life.
 It was summer 2014 and I found myself in floods of tears in a stranger’s bed.
 I wasn’t drunk.
 I had engaged in consensual sex.
 He hadn’t harmed me in any way.
 Why was I crying?
 Because I had put myself in a position of extreme vulnerability without care for my safety.
 I had spent the summer indulging in a string of Tinder dalliances.
 I flirted aggressively, encouraging filthy chat and exchanging of pictures.
 I always wanted to meet.
 Looks were rarely important.
 I just needed to have that physical contact.